eburghar/kakpipe/README.md

 [kak-ansi](https://github.com/eraserhd/kak-ansi) is a tiny (23K) executable (written in C with no dependencies) exclusively targeted at highlighting ansi-codes in selections. kak-ansi works by removing ansi-codes from selections and adding range-specs to bring color and faces, but as a consequence can only work on read-write buffers.
-It writes to temporaty files and adds its own (tiny) layer of boilerplate code to be used in your commands.
+It writes to temporaty files and adds its own (tiny) layer of boilerplate code to be used in your commands and fifo.

-kakpipe asynchronously manage process lifecycle and sends text to the fifo that's already stripped out of ansi codes.
-It provides range-specs from a unix socket to be consumed separately so it works also on read-only buffers, (which is the default and what command outputs are expected to be).
+kakpipe manage process lifecycle and sends asynchronously its output to the fifo buffer already stripped out of ansi codes while providing range-specs from a unix socket to be consumed separately.
+It works by default on read-only buffers because this is what command outputs are expected to be.